In this section

 Hybrid cath lab increases options

 The cath lab at Children's is a "hybrid cath lab," which means it is also a fully functioning operating room.
 When appropriate, this flexibility allows cardiologists to plan two or more combined procedures for a patient in a single trip to the operating room.
-We are one of the few pediatric heart centers in the Midwest to have a hybrid cath lab.
+We are one of the few pediatric heart institutes in the Midwest to have a hybrid cath lab.